Travel & Touring | WA Things To Do

 Shopping central

 You won’t have to wander far to find cool shops, with many clustered in and around Victoria Street.
-Lose yourself in Afez of the Heart, an Aladdin’s cave of treasures from Turkey, Morocco and India, including rugs, cushions, ceramics and jewellery.
-For fashionistas, there’s Sabotage and Life & Soul Boutique, while Gallery 22 Bunbury offers a plethora of gift ideas.
+Lose yourself in Afez of the Heart, an Aladdin’s cave of treasures from Turkey, Morocco, and India, including rugs, cushions, ceramics, and jewellery.
+For the fashion-lovers, there’s the effortlessly cool, unisex store Sabotage, and across the road, racks of Kivari, Alemais, and PE Nation at Life & Soul Boutique.
+End your Victoria Street shopping spree at Imogino, where you’ll find luxurious fragrances—the kind you definitely don’t find in duty-free—skincare and home fragrances.

 Historical hits

-Housed in the old Bunbury Boys School, built in 1886, the Bunbury Museum and Heritage Centre only opened five years ago.
-It takes a contemporary approach to the past, sharing the lives of Wardandi Noongar people, the struggles of early migrants and convicts, wartime history and beyond through a series of temporary and permanent exhibitions.
+Housed in the old Bunbury Boys School, built in 1886, the Bunbury Museum and Heritage Centre neighbours the visitor centre.
+The museum takes a contemporary approach to the past, sharing the lives of the Wardandi Noongar people, the struggles of early migrants and convicts, wartime history, and beyond through a series of temporary and permanent exhibitions.

-From there, history buffs will find themselves spoiled for places to visit, including the Stirling Street Historic Precinct, where buildings retain much of their 19th century character; Marlston Waterfront walk, revealing the dozens of vessels that came to grief on ’shipwreck bay‘ in the 1800s; and Centenary Gardens, created in 1936 to mark the city’s 100th birthday.
+From there, history buffs will find themselves spoiled for choice of places to visit.
+There’s the Stirling Street Historic Precinct, where buildings retain much of their 19th-century character; the Marlston Waterfront walk, revealing the dozens of vessels that came to grief on ‘shipwreck bay’ in the 1800s; and Centenary Gardens, created in 1936 to mark the city’s 100th birthday.

 Brekky bonanza